ringcentral/engage-digital-api-docs/docs/postman.md

 ### Creating an Access Token

-See the following instructions for how to create an access token in the Engage Digital administration web console.
+See the following instructions for how to create an access token in the RingCX Digital administration web console.

 * [Obtain an Access Token](https://developers.ringcentral.com/engage/guide/basics/access-token)